GenericMappingTools/pygmt/doc/techref/encodings.md

 is to copy and paste the character from the encoding tables below.

-**Note**: The special character &#xfffd; (REPLACEMENT CHARACTER) is used to indicate that the character is not defined in the encoding.
+**Note**: The special character &#xfffd; (REPLACEMENT CHARACTER) is used to indicate that the character is undefined in the encoding.

 ## Adobe ISOLatin1+ Encoding